 This session provides a platform for students across the campus to gain exposure for their research and to disseminate and exchange ideas.
 The aim is to stimulate interaction among researchers and hopefully foster a close bond in the robotics community of our university.

 All participants are required to submit an abstract describing their demonstration.
-Abstract submission opens on November 15, 2019.
-Visit the Call for Abstracts section for further details.
+Please submit your abstract here.

 If you have any questions or would like to discuss more about participating in this session, please feel free to contact the session chair, Pranay Thangeda, via email.